 Understanding what the proper pool chemistry levels should be and how to fix an imbalance is extremely important for any pool owner.
 Here is a quick chart complementary of our professional pool maintenance team at Summerhill Pools:

 Carbonate Alkalinity: The proper levels for your swimming pool should be between 80-120 ppm.
-If the carbonate alkalinity levels are too low, you want to add an alkalinity increaser; if it’s too high, add Sodium Bisulfate.
-Sodium Bisulfate will also decrease your pH, which is important to keep in mind if your alkalinity or pH is correct but the other is too high.
+If the carbonate alkalinity levels are too low, you want to add an alkalinity increaser.
+If they are too high, add in sodium bisulfate.
+(Keep in mind that sodium bisulfate will decrease your pH, which is important to know if your alkalinity or pH is correct but the other is too high.)

-Calcium hardness should be 200-400 ppm.
-You can use Calcium Chloride to raise the hardness, but if the hardness is too high, you’ll have to partially drain and then refill your pool or ask your pool professional about having your pool water purified with Pureion Solutions
+Calcium Hardness: These levels should be 200-400 ppm.
+You can use Calcium Chloride to raise the hardness.
+But, if the hardness is too high, you will need to partially drain and then refill your pool or ask your pool professional about having your pool water purified with Pureion Solutions

 Pro Tip: Always add a chemical to your pool’s water but NEVER add water to a chemical.
-Failure to maintain proper water chemistry in your pool can lead to deterioration, discoloration, and scaling; some of which is not correctable without costly repair.
+Failure to maintain proper water chemistry in your pool can lead to deterioration, discoloration, and scaling; some of these mistakes are not correctable without costly repair.

 Avoid These Mistakes When Opening Your Pool